AntoninSonka/arr-manager/README.md

-    slice(array, sizeCh, from, to): Returns a dynamic array (dArray) containing a slice of the original array. concatenate(array1, size1, array2, size2): Concatenates two arrays into a single dynamic array. reverse(array, size): Reverses the elements of the array. resize(array, sizeCh, newSize, deleteOriginalArray): Resizes the array to the specified size and returns a dynamic array. remove_dups(array, sizeCh, deleteOriginalArray): Removes duplicates from the array and returns a dynamic array. remove_slice(array, size, from, to): Removes a slice from the array and returns a dynamic array.
+    slice(array, sizeCh, from, to): Returns a dynamic array (dArray) containing a slice of the original array. concatenate(array1, size1, array2, size2): Concatenates two arrays into a single dynamic array. reverse(array, size): Reverses the elements of the array. resize(array, sizeCh, newSize, deleteOriginalArray): Resizes the array to the specified size and returns a dynamic array.
+DeleteOriginalArray is optional, by default it is set to true, so it deletes original array. remove_dups(array, sizeCh, deleteOriginalArray): Removes duplicates from the array and returns a dynamic array.
+DeleteOriginalArray is optional, by default it is set to true, so it deletes original array. remove_slice(array, size, from, to): Removes a slice from the array and returns a dynamic array.

 Namespace am::search